Everyone Needs a Role Model

 - Post a message on the FamilyConnect message boards, letting other parents know you’re seeking a role model or mentor for your child.

-As your child gets older, she may want to be a role model or mentor to a younger child who’s visually impaired.
+As your child gets older, they may want to be a role model or mentor to a younger child who’s blind or low vision.
 Giving back to others is another important skill for your child to develop.